Tips & Tricks for the Perfect Curry

 How to make the perfect curry

-Look for the secret to the perfect curry?
-While some of us might be tempted to reach for the shop bought pastes and sauces, making your own perfect curry from scratch couldn’t be easier and knowing how to temper the spices and being familiar with the ingredients you are cooking with is key.
+Looking for the secret to the perfect curry?
+While some of us might be tempted to reach for the shop-bought pastes and sauces, making your own perfect curry from scratch couldn’t be easier and knowing how to temper the spices and being familiar with the ingredients you are cooking with is key.
 With a few simple tricks, you can whip up a deliciously satisfying dish; better than anything the local takeout or supermarket can offer.

 Sizzle your spice: